gerald1248/k8s-cluster-tests/README.md

 Use `cluster-tests` to test those aspects of your Kubernetes cluster that are not already covered by monitoring and health checks.
 Run tests periodically with read-only access to all projects.

-For example, you could assert that:
+For example, you could assert that pods:

+* must not run with root privileges
-* non-admin users must not be given the role `self-provisioner`
+* must not allow privilege escalation
-* service account `default` must not have security context constraint `anyuid` (ideally the rule would apply to all service accounts)
-* pods in user projects must not run in privileged security context
+* must not run in privileged security context
 * and so on

-Admin access is required at the start (to create project and the `cluster-reader` ClusterRoleBinding for the service account), but from then on access is strictly controlled.
+Admin access is required at the start (to create project and the ClusterRoleBinding for the service account), but from then on access is strictly controlled.
 Logging is handled via `stdout` as usual and easily filtered in Kibana (or similar) by focusing on the chosen namespace.

 ![Permissions](ditaa/permissions.png)

 The default set of tests includes the following:
 ```
 test
+├── cluster_admin_bindings_test
-├── anyuid_test
+├── escalation_test
-├── exports
+├── ha_test
-├── limits_test
+├── healthcheck_test
 ├── nodes_test
 ├── privileged_test
+├── quotas_test
+├── resources_test
-└── self_provisioner_test
+└── root_test
 ```

-The `exports` file exports variables such as `USER_PROJECTS` and `NODES`, which can then be used and reused freely in tests.
+The `exports` file exports variables such as `USER_NAMESPACES` and `NODES`, which can then be used and reused freely in tests.

-The test pod has `kubectl`, `curl`, `jq`, `psql` and so on to examine the cluster from within, with `cluster-reader` access.
+The test pod has `kubectl`, `jq`, and so on to examine the cluster from within, with read access across namespaces.
 It mounts the test scripts (stored in a ConfigMap) and runs each one in turn.

+A test can also be triggered for a specified set of namespaces (often just one, for use in a pipeline).

 ## Install the Helm chart
 ```